kdqemre/ml-zoomcamp-capstone-1/Readme.md

 - tensorflow: You need to install this library for load and use the model.
 It is essential for use the pre trained model.
 - If you want to use the project’s notebook  you need to install some libraries:
 Numpy , pandas, tensorflow.

--requriments.txt file includes all dependincies.
+-`requriments.txt` file includes all dependincies.

 ## How to install dependencies (for windows):

+installing all dependincies with requirements.txt in your enviroment
+`pip install -r requirements.txt`

 First in cmd you can create a virtual environment: